Badger culling in the United Kingdom: Data collected

-Effectiveness of the cull
+Efficacy

 DEFRA has said it wishes its policy for controlling TB in cattle to be science-led.
 A substantial body of scientific evidence indicates that culling badgers will not be an effective or cost-effective policy.

 The best informed independent scientific experts agree that culling on a large, long-term, scale will yield modest benefits, and that it is likely to make things worse before they get better.
 It will also make things worse for farmers bordering on the cull areas.

 — —Lord Krebs, architect of the original Randomised Badger Culling Trials.

 Leaks reported by the BBC in February 2014 indicated that the expert panel found that less than half of all badgers were killed in both trial areas.
 It was also revealed that between 6.8 and 18% of badgers took more than five minutes to die; the standard originally set was that this should be less than 5%.

 As culling was not selective, it was suggested that as many as six out of seven badgers killed could have been perfectly healthy and bTB free.

 Scientific experts agree that culling where "hard boundaries" exist to the cull zones, on a large and long-term scale, could yield modest benefits.
 If "soft boundaries" allow badgers to escape, then it will also make things worse for farmers bordering on the cull areas due to infected badgers dispersing - the so-called "perturbation" effect.

 The Food and Environment Research Agency (FERA) concluded, "the form and duration of badger social perturbation is still poorly understood and significant changes to our assumption may alter the order of preference [of the proposed options]."

-The DEFRA-commissioned FERA Report states: "Our modelling has shown that while the differences between the outcomes of strategies using culling and/or vaccinating badgers are quite modest (~about 15–40 CHBs prevented over 10 years), their risk profile is markedly different.
+The DEFRA-commissioned FERA Report states: "Our modelling has shown that while the differences between the outcomes of strategies using only culling and culling or vaccinating badgers are quite modest (~about 15–40 CHBs prevented over 10 years), their risk profile is markedly different.
 Culling results in the known hazard of perturbation, leading to increased CHBs [Cattle Herd Breakdowns] in the periphery of the culling area.
 Culling also risks being ineffective or making the disease situation worse, if it is conducted partially (because of low compliance) or ineffectually (because of disruption or poor co-ordination) or it is stopped early (because of licensing issues).
 Vaccination carries no comparable risks or hazards."